Subject list :

 Satellite / Starlink installs with a 12ft pole = A pair of T&Ks or "Low profile brackets", or a pair of chimney brackets (spaced at about 2.5 inches per foot of pole).

-Lastly, if mounting an aerial on a chimney which is being used, or ever likely to be used, I’d recommend a cranked pole to try and get the aerial as far away from any smoke and/or fumes.
-The smoke won’t affect the signal, but it isn’t good for the aerial * so I’d also place the aerial on the upwind side (of the prevailing winds, usually from the S or SW in the UK) if at all possible.
+Lastly, if mounting an aerial on a chimney which is being used, or ever likely to be used, I’d recommend a cranked pole to try and get the aerial as far away from any smoke / fumes as possible.
+The smoke won’t affect the signal, but it isn’t good for the aerial * so I’d also place the antenna on the upwind side (of the prevailing winds, usually from the S or SW in the UK) if at all possible.
 Bear in mind that a smaller end mounted aerial (like a Yagi10K) can sometimes be mounted below the height of the chimney pots.

 * not so much directly but by encouraging corrosion with all that pollution mixed with rain water.